tech-moh-logy/namasteKart/README.md

 # namasteKart (Full-Stack CRUD Application)

 Stay tuned!
 I'm currently putting the finishing touches on some refinements.
-Coming your way soon!
+Coming your way soon; scheduled to be uploaded by March 14th, 2024.